Rotenburg an der Wümme

-Rotenburg (Wümme) (/de/; also Rotenburg an der Wümme; Rotenburg in Hannover until May 1969; Northern Low Saxon: Rodenborg) is a town in Lower Saxony, Germany.
-It is the capital of the district of Rotenburg.
+Rotenburg (Wümme) (/de/; also Rotenburg an der Wümme; Rotenburg in Hannover until May 1969; Northern Low Saxon: Rodenborg) is a town in Lower Saxony, Germany and capital of the district of Rotenburg.

 Geography

 Rotenburg is situated on the Wümme river, which lies between the rivers Elbe and Weser at about the same latitude as Hamburg and Bremen, the latter lying 40 km to the west.
 It is often called "Rotenburg (Wümme)" in order to distinguish it from Rotenburg an der Fulda in Hesse and Rothenburg ob der Tauber in Bavaria.

 History

 The town was founded in 1195, when Prince-Bishop Rudolf I of Verden built a castle in the area.
 The town then belonged to the Prince-Bishopric of Verden which was established in 1180.
 The castle took its name from the colour of the bricks (rot means "red", Burg "castle").
 The adjoining settlement remained a tiny village until the 19th century.

 In 1648 the Prince-Bishopric was transformed into the Principality of Verden, which was first ruled in personal union by the Swedish Crown, interrupted by Danish occupation from 1712 to 1715.
 From then on it was ruled by the Hanoverian Crown.